 Depending on where you’ve been infected by the bacteria, you’ll get a round of antibiotics, according to Web MD.
 Infected people may need a cream for a skin infection, eye drops, ear drops, or pills.

-For more severe infections, a hospital stay with antibiotics given intravenously is prescribed.
+For more severe infections, a hospital stay is prescribed.
 But for people who have stronger immune systems or are in normal health, the infection may not even manifest.

 “Use or consumption of products contaminated with Pseudomonas aeruginosa can cause a range of infections but rarely causes serious illness in healthy individuals,” said the agency.
 “Consumers who have purchased the implicated product are advised not to consume it.”